CityPay Elements

 });

-If authentication is required, Elements will automatically present the 3DS challenge (when autoHandle3DS: true) and continue once complete.
+If authentication is required, Elements will automatically present the 3DS challenge and continue once complete.

 6) Authorise (and capture if applicable) (backend)